Ishratnoori/AgriShakti/README.md

 # AgriShakti - Agriculture Technology Platform

-A comprehensive agriculture technology platform with a modern React frontend and Node.js/Express backend.
+A comprehensive agriculture technology platform to help farmers all over the world.

 ## Project Structure